Marshmello

-Christopher Comstock (born May 19, 1992), known professionally as Marshmello, is an American electronic music producer and DJ.
-His songs "Silence", "Wolves", "Friends", "Happier", and "Alone" have been certified multi-platinum in several countries and appeared in the Top 30 of the Billboard Hot 100.
+Christopher Comstock (born May 19, 1992), known professionally as Marshmello, is an American DJ and record producer.
+His songs "Silence" (featuring Khalid), "Wolves" (with Selena Gomez), "Friends" (with Anne-Marie), "Happier" (with Bastille), and "Alone" have each received multi-platinum certifications in several countries, and peaked within the top 40 of the Billboard Hot 100.
 His musical style includes groove-oriented, synth and bass-heavy electronic dance music.
-He is managed by Moe Shalizi.